-- Ask the library assistant to fetch the item for you. - A maximum of 2 items may be taken at a time. - A book or notes may be taken for an hour only. - Items in high demand may be restricted to shorter periods of time, as specified by the Librarian not be permitted to make use of any Short Loan material.
+- Ask the library assistant to fetch the item for you. - A maximum of 2 items may be taken at a time. - A book or notes may be taken for an hour only. - Items in high demand may be restricted to shorter periods of time, as specified by the Librarian

+Students who owe unpaid fines will not be permitted to make use of any Short Loan material.
 Fines for overdue Short Loan items are R2.00 per hour.